watson/ci-info/README.md

 ### `ci.isPR`

-A boolean if PR detection is supported for the current CI server.
-Will be `true` if a PR is being tested.
-Otherwise `false`.
+Returns a boolean if PR detection is supported for the current CI server.
+Will be `true` if a PR is being tested, otherwise `false`.
 If PR detection is not supported for the current CI server, the value will be `null`.

 ### `ci.<VENDOR-CONSTANT>`

-A vendor specific boolean constants is exposed for each support CI vendor.
-A constant will be `true` if the code is determined to run on the given CI server.
-Otherwise `false`.
+A vendor specific boolean constant is exposed for each support CI vendor.
+A constant will be `true` if the code is determined to run on the given CI server, otherwise `false`.

 Examples of vendor constants are `ci.TRAVIS` or `ci.APPVEYOR`.
 For a complete list, see the support table above.